moritzbuck/moritzbuck.github.io/MultiOmics_2025/pages/tutorial_assembly.md

 ```

 Now about getting data out of here, go to the google docs and fill in the information of your MAGs to the appropriate sheet.

+[insert the closing lecture]

+## Some points to chew on

+* compare most abundant kraken taxonomy annotation to the bins we got
+* any pattern to the Human "contamination" in the kraken results, any possible explanation?
+* what about the number of bins per samples? any patterns to that?!

+## For the zealous

+Some extra exercices if you got that far, no particular order, do what sounds fun to you:

+* use the google-doc to get the path to all braken results and make an abundance table, make some barstacks or nMDSes with them
+* make a  similarity matrix out of all signatures you can get, make an nMDS or a PCoA with it
+* get more bins by using mapping multiple samples for the binnings (do this with a sample that has a 'large-ish' assembly), use the sourmash similarity matrix to pick the samples.
+* make some cool coassembly to get even more bins
+* there is a lot of *Homo*.... or is it?